alstat/Yunir.jl/docs/src/man/text_alignment.md

 f1, a1, xy1 = plot(res[1,1], :insertions)
 f1
 ```
-Finally, to plot all the milestones in one figure, we first filter the scores to those with lower score or distance, to find those milestones more similar with
+Finally, to plot all the milestones in one figure, we first filter the scores to those with lower scores or distances, so that we'll have milestones that are indeed similar.
 ```@repl hij
 idx = findmin(scr, dims=2)[2][findmin(scr, dims=2)[1] .< 1150]
 f2, a2, xy2 = plot(res, idx; midstyles=(color=(:red, 0.7), linewidth=0.1))